Maksim2498/poms/server/docs/config.md

 ## Minimal Config

-Minimal valid config is following:
+Minimal valid config is the following:

 ```json
 {